-Root diseases north of the Salmon River kill millions of trees every year.
+Root diseases kill millions of trees every year.
 Douglas-fir and grand fir are particularly susceptible.
-Root diseases are more prevalent than aerial detection survey data indicates, and they are very common in northern Idaho, though they occur statewide.
+Root diseases are very common in northern Idaho, though they occur statewide.
 Root diseases can be managed through silviculture by encouraging tolerant species.
-While all conifer species are susceptible to root diseases (especially at a young age), pines, western larch and western redcedar are more tolerant, especially after the trees reach 20-25 years of age.
+While all conifer species are susceptible to root diseases (especially at a young age), pines, western larch and western redcedar are generally more tolerant, especially after the trees reach 20-25 years of age.
+Although they are a major mortality agent, root diseases are not typically tracked in aerial detection surveys.
 Link to IDL fact sheet